cse200001043/Trendflix/README.md

 #### 3. Face-Blurring

-Face features form a significant part of the image, However we do not want the face of the celebrity to influence our search results.
-So we feed the image into new ML model that uses CV2 to blur the face.
+Face features form a significant part of the image, However, we do not want the face of the celebrity to influence our search results.
+So, we feed the image into a new ML model that uses CV2 to blur the face.

 #### 4. Image Search

-At this step, we have a filtered image without any backround , without any facial features of film stars.
-The image is now used to search similiar products from our database.
-The image searc component has been implemented using [CLIP](https://openai.com/research/clip) by OpenAI.
+At this step, we have a filtered image without any background without any facial features of film stars.
+The image is now used to search for similar products from our database.
+The image search component has been implemented using [CLIP](https://openai.com/research/clip) by OpenAI.
 These four components work in harmony to deliver a comprehensive and versatile solution for processing and optimizing movie frames.